menchel/mathematica-prolog-interpreter/README.md

 5) A working unify.
 Makes substitutions to help reslove conflicts. `cd unify && unify.wl`

 ## Next to come👀:
-1) Create a resolver to solve goals.
+1) Continue to solve.
+   - Errors needed to be fixed.
+     1) cont list [a|Z].
+Problem is in unify, it doesn't know how to do that.
+     2) case of placeholder _.
+Maybe assign a temp variable MMM... and remove at the end.
-2) Full REPL:🤩
+2) Full implementation:
-       - READ- get lines from a .pl file.
+     1) Get input from a in.pl file.
-       - EVAL- use the resolver function to process (after tokenizer+parser).
-       - PRINT- print to the screen the output.
-       - LOOP- continue to read.
+     2) EVAL.
+     3) Print results to out.pl file.